Skip to content

 union|> union(other_table)Combine tables

-drop_duplicates|> drop_duplicates(by: .email)Remove dupes
+drop_duplicates|> dropDuplicates(by: .email)Remove dupes

-drop_nil|> drop_nil(.email)Remove rows with nil
+drop_nil|> dropNil(.email)Remove rows with nil

-fill_nil|> fill_nil(.city, "Unknown")Replace nil values
+fill_nil|> fillNil(.city, "Unknown")Replace nil values

 cast|> cast(.age, "Int")Convert column type

-rename|> rename(.old, "new")Rename a column
+rename|> rename("old", "new")Rename a column

 peek|> peek()Preview data (transparent)